 Donald

-Donald is a masculine given name derived from the Gaelic name ''Dòmhnall''.
+Donald is a Scottish masculine given name.
+It is derived from the Gaelic name ''Dòmhnall''.
 This comes from the Proto-Celtic *''Dumno-ualos'' ("world-ruler" or "world-wielder").
-The final -''d'' in ''Donald'' is partly derived from a misinterpretation of the Gaelic pronunciation by English speakers, and partly associated with the spelling of similar-sounding Germanic names, such as ''Ronald''.
-A short form of ''Donald'' is ''Don''.
-Pet forms of ''Donald'' include ''Donnie'' and ''Donny''.
-The feminine given name ''Donella'' is derived from ''Donald''.
+The final -''d'' in ''Donald'' is partly derived from a misinterpretation of the Gaelic pronunciation by English speakers.
+A short form of Donald is Don, and pet forms of Donald include Donnie and Donny.
+The feminine given name Donella is derived from Donald.

 ''Donald'' has cognates in other Celtic languages: Modern Irish ''Dónal'' (anglicised as ''Donal'' and ''Donall''); Scottish Gaelic ''Dòmhnall'', ''Domhnull'' and ''Dòmhnull''; Welsh ''Dyfnwal'' and Cumbric ''Dumnagual''.
 Although the feminine given name ''Donna'' is sometimes used as a feminine form of ''Donald'', the names are not etymologically related.